 - Never put a hearing aid battery in your mouth. - Keep hearing aid batteries away from pets, children, and people with cognitive, intellectual, or mental health challenges. - Never swallow batteries nor place them inside any part of the body, as the battery can cause serious injuries.
-If a battery has been swallowed or placed inside any part of the body, seek immediate medical attention.
+If a battery has been swallowed or placed inside any part of the body, seek immediate medical attention - Batteries are harmful for the environment.
+Therefore, never try to burn them.
+Dispose of your used batteries according to your country's regulations or return them to your hearing care professional.

 - Batteries may leak.
-If you are not going to use your hearing aids for a few days, you MUST remove the batteries. - Battery leakage can cause chemical burns.
+If you are not going to use your hearing aids for a few days, you MUST remove the batteries - Battery leakage can cause chemical burns.
 If you are exposed to a battery leakage, rinse immediately with lukewarm water.
-If you get chemical burns, redness, or skin irritation, seek immediate medical attention. - Never try to charge zinc-air batteries as this can cause leakage or a small explosion.
+If you get chemical burns, redness, or skin irritation, seek immediate medical attention - Never try to charge zinc-air batteries as this can cause leakage or a small explosion.